zichenpx/capstone/README.md

 ## 2. Casting Agency Project Specifications

-The Casting Agency project an application that is responsible for creating movies and managing and assigning actors to those movies.
+The Casting Agency project isan application that is responsible for creating movies and managing and assigning actors to those movies.

 - Models: